hfp/libxstream/README.md

 libxstream_fn_destroy_signature(args); // (can be used for many function calls)
 ```

-#### Example: void f(double scale, const float* in, float* out, size_t n, size_t* nzeros)
+**Example: void f(double scale, const float* in, float* out, size_t n, size_t* nzeros)**
 A first observation is that a function's return type cannot be specified.
 Any results need to go over the argument list (which also allows multiple results to be delivered).
 To pass arguments, two mechanisms are supported: by-value and by-pointer.
-The latter is called "by-pointer" (or by-address) to distinct from the C++ reference type mechanism (which is not allowed).
+The latter is called "by-pointer" (or by-address) to distinct from the C++ reference type mechanism (which cannot be used).

 ```C
 const libxstream_type sizetype = libxstream_type2value<size_t>::value;